Finding large counterexamples by selectively exploring the Pachner graph: Key tools

-All that remains is to consider the case where $D$ is non-separating, in which case $\mathcal{M}'$ consists of a single component with boundary.
-This case requires much more work than the others.
-We begin by noting that $\mathcal{M}$ is a handlebody if and only if $\mathcal{M}'$ is a handlebody.
-Thus, the rest of this proof is entirely devoted to showing that $\mathcal{M}'$ is interesting.
+All that remains is to consider the case where $D$ is \emph{non-separating}, in which case $\mathcal{M}'$ consists of a single bounded component; this case requires much more work than all the preceding cases.
+We begin by noting that $\mathcal{M}$ is a handlebody if and only if $\mathcal{M}'$ is a handlebody, and hence that claim~\ref{handlebody:sphereOrHandlebody} holds.
+Thus, the rest of this proof is entirely devoted to showing that $\mathcal{M}'$ is interesting, and hence verifying claim~\ref{handlebody:closedOrInteresting}.
 The first step is to show that $\partial D$ is a non-separating curve on the boundary surface $\partial\mathcal{M}$, as this will imply that $\mathcal{M}'$ has a single boundary component.\footnote{ Earlier, we pointed out that it is crucial that we never create a component with more than one boundary component.
 As we will see shortly, proving this in the present case requires the assumption that $H_1(\mathcal{M})\simeq \mathbb{Z}^g$, which is why we need to assume that $\mathcal{M}$ is interesting.}

 Suppose instead that $\partial D$ separates $\partial\mathcal{M}$ into two pieces $P$ and $Q$.
 Let $h$ denote the genus of $P$.
 Since $D$ is a non-separating disc, there is a closed loop $\gamma$ in the interior of $\mathcal{M}$ that meets $D$ exactly once.
-Push $P\cup D$ slightly off the boundary to obtain a closed genus-$h$ surface $S$ that meets $\gamma$ exactly once.
-Let $X'$ be a small neighbourhood of $S\cup\gamma$, and let $Y'=\mathcal{M}\setminus X'$.
+Push $P\cup D$ slightly off the boundary to obtain a closed genus-$h$ surface $E$ that meets $\gamma$ exactly once.
+Let $X'$ be a small neighbourhood of $E\cup\gamma$, and let $Y'=\mathcal{M}-X'$.
 The boundary of $X'$ is a surface of genus $2h$; let $N$ be a small neighbourhood of this surface.
 Taking $X=X'\cup N$ and $Y=Y'\cup N$ gives a pair of subspaces whose interiors together cover $\mathcal{M}$.
 Noting that $X\cap Y=N$, the Mayer-Vietoris sequence for $X$ and $Y$ gives us the following exact sequence:

 Moreover, since $Y$ has two boundary components, one of genus $g$ and the other of genus $2h$, we know that $H_1(Y)$ has rank at least $g+2h$.
 Thus, in total, $H_1(X)\oplus H_1(Y)$ has rank at least $g+4h+1$.
 But we also know that $\image(\psi)$ is free abelian with rank at most $g$, so exactness tells us that $\image(\varphi)$ must have rank at least $4h+1$.
 This is impossible, since $H_1(N)$ only has rank $4h$.